istio/community/ROLES.md

 ## Role Summary

 Here is the set of roles we use within the Istio community, the general responsibilities expected by individuals in each role, the requirements necessary to join or stay in a given role, and the concrete manifestation of the role in terms of permissions and privileges.
-You may self-nominate to be a member or approver via a PR with a list of your key contributions.
+To request to be a member of the Istio organization, you can [open an issue](https://github.com/istio/community/issues/new?template=organization-membership-request.md&title=REQUEST%3A%20New%20membership%20for%20%3Cyour-GH-handle%3E) and fill out the required template within the issue.
+Further, you may self-nominate to be an approver by opening an issue with a list of your key contributions.
 <table>
   <tr>
     <td>Role</td>